Get

 Dogs try all kinds of moves to grab our attention and direct us to give them what they want when hungry or understimulated.
 Some dogs bark, others put their paws on you, and occasionally, they’ll sit on your feet.

 Attention-seeking behaviors are typically learned and reinforced.
-Your dog does this action, finds satisfaction in doing it, and performs it again because they know it will get results.
+Your dog does this action, finds a reward in doing it, and performs it again because they know it will get results.
 If you get up to play with them or give them food every time they sit on your feet, they’ll continue doing it.
-While this may not be the worst way of getting you to take notice, you can try breaking the habit by ignoring your dog when they sit down on you.
+While this may not be the worst way of getting you to take notice, you can try breaking the habit by ignoring your dog when they sit on you.

 3. They’re Staying Warm